Servers

 - Registers every action (where

-mcp.enabled !== false) as an MCP tool - Converts action names from
+mcp.tool !== false) as an MCP tool - Registers actions with

 - Handles Streamable HTTP transport at the configured route (default